callstack/super-app-showcase/packages/auth/README.md

 All the UI component are tighly coupled with the `AuthProvider` and could not be used without it.
 So please use `AuthProvider` to wrap your application and use the UI components as needed.

-Since there is one more mini application called News used by host and using Auth Module under the hood stored in another repository, it is nessessary not only run the Auth Module server to run the host application but also generate bundle files which should be deployed somewhere to be used by News application.
+News mini app is stored in another repository https://github.com/callstack-internal/news-mini-app-template, so there are two ways to use Auth Module in News mini app:
+- Generate Auth Module bundle and deploy it to the remote server and use it from the remote server in News mini apps as a remote container
+- Run Auth Module server and use it from the localhost in News mini apps as a remote container

+Each of these options needs to be configured in News mini app.
+This could be done in index.js (https://github.com/callstack-internal/news-mini-app-template/blob/main/index.js) file and change auth remote container URL depending on the option you want to use.

 ## Setup